-(e) Neither Texas law nor the Bond Resolution requires the District to maintain any minimum balance in the Debt Service Funds.
-Although all of the District's debt, including the Outstanding Bonds and the Bonds, is payable from an unlimited tax pledge on parity, a pro rata portion of the District's ad valorem tax revenue is allocated to bonds sold for road facilities (the "Road Bonds"), and a pro rata portion is allocated to bonds sold for water, sewer and drainage facilities, including the Bonds (the "Water, Sewer and Drainage Bonds").
-See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Outstanding Bonds."
+(d) Neither Texas law nor the Bond Resolution requires the District to maintain any minimum balance in the Debt Service Funds.
+Although all of the District's debt, including the Outstanding Bonds and the Bonds, is payable from an unlimited tax pledge on parity, a pro rata portion of the District's ad valorem tax revenue is allocated to bonds sold for road facilities (the "Road Bonds"), and a portion is allocated to bonds sold for water, sewer and drainage facilities, including the Bonds (the "Water, Sewer and Drainage Bonds").
+See "FINANCIAL STATEMENT (UNAUDITED)-Outstanding Bonds."
 The Road Debt Service Fund is not pledged to the Water, Sewer and Drainage Bonds and the Water, Sewer and Drainage Debt Service Fund is not pledged to the Road Bonds.